 Most urethral caruncles can be treated conservatively with warm sitz baths and vaginal estrogen replacement.
 Topical anti-inflammatory drugs may also be useful.
 Unfortunately, data on the efficacy of conservative management are lacking in the literature.

 Reserve surgical intervention for patients with larger symptomatic lesions and for those with uncertain diagnoses.
-Induration, failure to respond to conservative therapy, atypical appearance, or growth over time may be indications for excisional biopsy.
 Tumors are found in approximately 2% of urethral caruncles.
+Possible indications for excisional biopsy include the following:

 Standard vaginal preparation and preoperative antibiotics are recommended.